-One of the reasons newbie traders don’t do as well as they could is because they’re usually trading the wrong time frame for their personality.
+One of the reasons newbie forex traders don’t do as well as they should is because they’re usually trading the wrong time frame for their personality.

 This time frame is longer, but not too long, and trade signals are fewer, but not too few.
 Trading on this time frame helps give more time to analyze the market and not feel so rushed.